 Abducted Iranian border guards freed in Pakistan: lawmaker

-ANKARA (Reuters) - Four Iranian border guards have been freed in Pakistan two months after they were seized by al Qaeda-linked militants on the countries' lawless frontier, Iran's semi-official Fars news agency quoted a lawmaker as saying on Friday.
+ANKARA (Reuters) - Four Iranian border guards have been freed in Pakistan two months after being seized by al Qaeda-linked militants on the countries' lawless frontier, Iran's semi-official Fars news agency reported on Friday.

 The abduction in early February heightened regional and sectarian tensions.
 Iran had said the guards were taken into Pakistan and it threatened to send troops over the border to retrieve them.

 The kidnapping was claimed by Jaish al-Adl (Army of Justice), a Sunni Muslim rebel group operating in predominantly Shi'ite Muslim Iran's Sistan-Baluchistan province, which borders Pakistan.
 The movement said it had killed a fifth member of the group of guards in March.

 "Four of the five abducted Iranian border guards have been handed over to Iranian embassy officials in Pakistan," Fars quoted Kosari as saying.

 Iran's Students News agency ISNA quoted a statement from Jaish al-Adl saying "Sunni clerics' mediation led to the guards' release ... as a sign of our goodwill".

 Fars also said the body of a slain guard had been handed over to officials of Tehran's embassy in Pakistan.

 The Pakistani government had repeatedly said there was no evidence the Iranian guards were on its territory.
 The Iranian government accused its neighbour of not doing enough to free the men and of supporting the rebels.

 Pakistan authorities could not confirm the release of the abducted guards.